Skip to main content

 Once a peptide receives approval to be studied in humans, it enters a multi-stage process of clinical trials, each designed to answer specific questions about its safety and effectiveness.
 This progression is a core component of how regulatory bodies ensure that a new therapeutic is thoroughly vetted.

-The entire system is built to move from establishing basic safety in a small group to confirming efficacy in a large population, with each phase building upon the data of the last.
+The entire clinical trial system is built to move from establishing basic safety in a small group to confirming efficacy in a large population, with each phase building upon the data of the last.
 This methodical approach allows researchers and regulators to develop a comprehensive understanding of the peptide’s behavior in the human body.

 The Three Phases of Clinical Investigation